mui/material-ui/docs/src/pages/guides/composition/composition-ja.md

 ⚠️ However, since we are using an inline function to change the rendered component, React will unmount the link every time `ListItemLink` is rendered.
 Not only will React update the DOM unnecessarily, the ripple effect of the `ListItem` will also not work correctly.

 The solution is simple: **avoid inline functions and pass a static component to the `component` property** instead.
-Let's change our `ListItemLink` to the following:
+Let's change the `ListItemLink` to the following:

 ```jsx
 import { Link as RouterLink } from 'react-router-dom';